What Is Web Design? Learn the Basics in This Website Design Guide

 When you build a website, it’s crucial to consider your audience.
 Your site will look different depending on who you’re trying to reach.

 An excellent way to hone in on your audience is to use buyer personas.
 Buyer personas are fictional representations of people in your target audience based on your current customer base.
-For example, one persona might be Amanda, a married 46-year-old accountant who lives in your local area and enjoys hiking, biking, and other outdoor activities.
+For example, a robotics company’s web design might be based on the personas of an educator, business, and government buyer.

 Your personas should reflect characteristics that are common amongst your customers, so be sure to assess demographics, interests, and socioeconomic status when you work on creating them.